Gmugra/net.cactusthorn.config/README.md

 ## Motivation

-The inspiring idea for the project comes from [OWNER](https://github.com/lviggiano/owner). *OWNER* is a nice Java library for the same purpose, but it's future is "gray", because it not actually maintened anymore.
-So, this project is providing similar with *OWNER* API, but
+The inspiring idea for the project comes from [OWNER](https://github.com/lviggiano/owner). *OWNER* is a nice Java library for the same purpose, but it has problems: it's not factually maintened anymore, and it's not really support "new" langauge features from Java 8+.

-1. Based not on Reflection, but on compile-time Code Generation (Java Annotation Processing)
+So, this project is providing library with similar with *OWNER* API, but
-1. Required at least Java 8, as result it support "more fresh" language features e.g. `java.util.Optional`
+* Based not on Reflection, but on compile-time Code Generation (Java Annotation Processing).
-1. There is not goal, to provide *all* features of *OWNER*
+* Required at least Java 8, as result it support "more fresh" language features e.g. `java.util.Optional`, `java.time.*`.

 ## Basics